Chris McNulty: Life and career

-As an educator, McNulty has been invited to present clinics and workshops at Monash University (Melb), Griffith University (Bris), West Australian Academy of Performing Arts (WAAPA- Perth), Australian Institute of Music (AIM-Syd) and University of SA (Adelaide).
-McNulty's repertoire includes the great jazz standards, modern jazz classics and original compositions.
+Her recordings and live performances have received coverage in publications such as DownBeat, JazzTimes, The Irish Times, Jazz Wise, All About Jazz, and The Australian.
+As an educator, McNulty has been invited to present clinics and workshops at Monash University and University of Melbourne, Victoria College of the Arts (Melbourne), Griffith University (Brisbane), the West Australian Academy of Performing Arts (WAAPA, Perth), the Australian Institute of Music (AIM, Sydney) and the University of South Australia (Adelaide).